emeraldleaf/Technical-Assessment/VERIFICATION_GUIDE.md

 ### **Issue: Missing OpenAI API Key**
 - ✅ **Expected**: App falls back to regex parsing automatically
 - ⚠️ **Warning**: LLM extraction will be skipped but app still works
+- 🔧 **Enhancement**: See "Setup Instructions" section above to configure OpenAI API for enhanced parsing

 ### **Issue: API Connection Failures**
 - ✅ **Expected**: `alert-api.com` is not a real endpoint